THE ARTIST ENTREPRENEUR

 The Moving Museum is a nomadic incubator for artists, ideas and cities.
 It is a large-scale, immersive project that manifests in a new place every time.

 THE RESIDENTS //

-Jeremy Bailey worked together with the PRAKSIS team to select 10 successful applicants who will work alongside Bailey through the month-long residency.
-They are Brandon Covington Sam-Sumana (US), Esra Duzen Sandemose (TR), Sebastian Makonnen Kjølaas & Siri Hjorth (NO), Kirsty Kross (AU), Magnus Myrtveit (NO), Shameer Nyland Kinniya (NO), Ruben Steinum (NO) and Tough Guy Mountain (CA).
+Jeremy Bailey and the PRAKSIS team selected ten applicants to work alongside Bailey through the month-long residency: Brandon Covington Sam-Sumana (US), Esra Duzen Sandemose (TR), Sebastian Makonnen Kjølaas & Siri Hjorth (NO), Kirsty Kross (AU), Magnus Myrtveit (NO), Shameer Nyland Kinniya (NO), Ruben Steinum (NO) and Tough Guy Mountain (CA).

 WHAT'S BEEN GOING ON? //